 The compact grain of African Mahogany is wonderfully nuanced with a rich, warm, reddish-brown hue.
 The resulting shutter is strong, sturdy, and moisture resistant.
 Mahogany shutters boast the longest life expectancy of all wooden shutters.
 Construction begins with 99% percent knot free Select and Better African Mahogany, resulting in extremely high-quality premium wood exterior shutters.

 The two major considerations when making a species selection are price and longevity.
 We believe California Redwood to be the best overall value.
-The price of Redwood shutters is the most economical of the three and it has a comparable life expectancy.
+The price of Redwood shutters is the most economical of the three and it has a similar life expectancy.

 All lumber is sourced from SFI certified suppliers.
 The Sustainable Forestry Initiative is a North American forest designation standard that guarantees wood is sourced from responsibly managed forests.
 Well-managed forests have important environmental benefits, such as cleaning our air and water, in addition to ensuring that trees are replenished for future use and enjoyment.